codesshaman/docker-nexus3-repository-oss/Readme.md

 Use variable ``REPOSITORY_NAME`` for quick connect to you repository (change value if necessary).

+If you use subnet to connection, change ``NEXUX_NETWORK`` variable to tour network name.

-If your use different ports, change ports in the same file.
+If your use ports, change ports in the same file.

 You can expose more ports in docker-compose file if necessary.